rovshansharifli/camera-calibration/README.md

 ```

 ## Test mode
 This mode is for testing the calibration on real image in test_images folder.
 Please provide your test images in that directory.
-Files will be picked randomly.
+Test images will be picked randomly.

 ```commandline
 python main.py --test